 A common phrase I hear when discussing homosexuality is that, “If two people love each other, they should be allowed to be together.”
 This is illogical and easily contradicted.
 Sex is not love.
 I love my mom, I love my sister, I love my friend Riaz, but no matter how fine and pure a love is between two people, to let it find expression in sexual acts, outside of a marriage, is wrong.
 Marriage between a man and a woman is the natural and normal way of existence for every sane, healthy, socially-conscious, and responsible person.
 Its purpose is the perpetuation of the human race.

 Lastly, a more subtle topic is the reciprocity between man and woman.
-I grew being taught that men and women are the same, and only gradually did I see the contradiction with reality.
-There are whole books written documenting the differences between men and women, and a few points have always stood out to me: women give directions by markers and men by cardinal directions, women like crafts and men like sports, and women dress up to impress other women more so than to impress men (this is extremely strange to a man).
+While growing up I soaked up the idea that equality meant that men and women were the same.
+Evidence to the contrary seemed to catch my attention as I matured.
+There are whole books written documenting the differences between the sexes, and a few points have always stood out to me: women give directions by markers and men by cardinal directions, women like crafts and men like sports, and women dress up to impress other women more so than to impress men (this is extremely strange to a man).
 Of course these are broad generalities, but mostly true.
 Some gender roles can be attributed to social constructs, like wearing dresses, but more often than not they are naturally occurring and have an evolutionary explanation (there’s even a reason why women like pink), and these became even more obvious to me after getting married.

 Another good source on the differences between men and women is the book, “Mr. Mean” by Jed Diamond PhD.
 It describes how men experience shame and women experience fear in relationships, often without either understanding the dynamic.
 While there are always exceptions, it’s generally true that men are taller and stronger than women.
 Women also go through a pregnancy and toddler rearing where they must rely on external support.
 While both men and women are moved by fear, women react more strongly, and are more sensitive to isolation and lack of contact.
 This survival mechanism leaves women needing to be cherished, protected, and cared for, more aware of emotional closeness.
 Men, on the other hand, react more strongly to shame.
 Due to fierce competition in mating, demonstrated on a microscopic level by fifty million sperm trying to get to a single prized egg, or on a social level by men’s frequent propositioning of women, males often experience a great deal of shame and unworthiness when rejected.
 Men never forget that they must be chosen by a woman.
 Men’s basic need, then, is for respect, to feel like a winner, to be the chosen one.
 Doctors working to rehabilitate violent men say that all serious acts of violence are an attempt to prevent or undo the experience of shame, humiliation, disrespect and ridicule, even if the punishment is imprisonment or death.
 Unwittingly, women frequently shame men by their emotional strength, criticism, and withholding praise; and men frequently scare women by their voice, anger, and emotional withdrawal.
 These cycles feed on each other, but if properly understood the dynamic can be mutually beneficial.